diixo/fasttextCC/README.md

-# fastText
+# fastTextСС
-[fastText](https://fasttext.cc/) is a library for efficient learning of word representations and sentence classification.
+**fastTextСС** is extended version of [fastText](https://fasttext.cc/) FastText is a library for efficient learning of word representations and sentence classification.

 ## Added features vs original **fastText**